AnassKh16/Robust_Coderz-AI-Hackathon/README.md

 **Who it's for:** Early-stage startup founders (1-5 person teams)

-**How AI works:** Google Gemini API is essential to every feature — without it the app cannot generate briefings, draft emails, analyze stack changes, or answer chat questions.
+**How AI works:** Groq API is essential to every feature — without it the app cannot generate briefings, draft emails, analyze stack changes, or answer chat questions.
 AI is not a wrapper here, it is the product.

 **Cloud deployment:** ✅ Live on Google Cloud Run